dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 #### Why

 Provider-specific methods map to a database function.
 The computation done by the mapped database function can't always be replicated on the client side in LINQ.
 It may cause the result from the server to differ when executing the same method on client.
 Since these methods are used in LINQ to translate to specific database functions, they don't need to be evaluated on client side.
-As InMemory provider is a different _database_, these methods aren't available for this provider.
+As the in-memory provider is a different _database_, these methods aren't available for this provider.
 Trying to execute them for InMemory provider, or any other provider that doesn't translate these methods, throws an exception.

 #### Mitigations